harding/old-docs-history-bitcoin.org/en/developer-guide.md

 change the [input][] or [output][] details.
 She gives the partially-signed transaction to Nemo who signs his inputs the same way and passes it to Neminem, who also signs it the same way.
-Neminem then [broadcasts][broadcast] the transaction to the peer-to-peer [network][], mixing all of the millibits in a single transaction.
+Neminem then [broadcasts][broadcast] the transaction to the peer-to-peer network, mixing all of the millibits in a single transaction.

 As you can see in the illustration, there's no way for anyone besides